-Learning & the Brain has been putting together three education conferences per year for almost two decades now.
+Learning & the Brain has been creating education conferences for two decades now.
 This conference is one of the few occasions where education practitioners from around the world get to network and collaborate based on the latest findings in cognitive science and learning.

-This year’s New York, NY conference will happen in the spring, and is themed: "Schooling Social Minds: Using Brain/Social Science to Teach Social Skills, Social Thinking, and Learning in the Digital Age.”
+This year’s New York, NY conference happened this spring, and was themed: "Schooling Social Minds: Using Brain/Social Science to Teach Social Skills, Social Thinking, and Learning in the Digital Age.”
 This is a very relevant theme considering that we’re living in a rapidly changing technological age, and a world which is becoming increasingly challenging to navigate.

 This conference will be held at the New York Sheraton Times Square Hotel in Midtown Manhattan, which is located close to the Rockefeller Center, Central Park, and the Theater District.